tbranyen/backbone.layoutmanager/README.md

 These example templates are defined using a common pattern which leverages how browsers treat `<script></script>` tags with custom `type` attributes.

-This is how `LayoutManager` expects templates to be structured by default.
+This is how `LayoutManager` expects templates to be defined by default (using script tags).

 #### Main layout ####